sgrowe/samrowe.io/content/cv.md

 - Created iOS and Android mobile apps for [Slice](https://slicemobile.com), the UK's first eSIM-only mobile network
 - Developed a scalable GraphQL API server, providing a unified interface to multiple backend microservices
 - Served as Acting Tech Lead during the Tech Lead's absence, managing critical production deployments and resolving complex technical challenges
-- Constructed a marketing website using React and Next.js, integrating Dato CMS for dynamic content management
+- Built a marketing website using React and Next.js, integrating Dato CMS for dynamic content management
-- Dramatically speed up our end-to-end tests in CI, from roughly an hour to 20 minutes, by using sccache for distributed build caching
+- Dramatically sped up our end-to-end tests in CI, from roughly an hour to 20 minutes, by using sccache for distributed build caching

 ### Tech Lead | Vitamin London